-Comprehensive loss includes net loss and unrealized gains and losses on available-for-sale marketable securities.
+Comprehensive loss includes net loss for the period and unrealized gains and losses on available-for-sale marketable securities.
 Cumulative unrealized gains and losses on available-for-sale marketable securities are reflected as accumulated other comprehensive loss in stockholders' equity on the Company's balance sheet.
-For the three months ended March 31, 2006, comprehensive loss was \$2,897, which includes a net loss of \$2,889, and an unrealized loss on available-for-sale marketable securities of \$8.
+For the nine months ended September 30, 2006, comprehensive loss amounted to \$8,242.